kengz/lomath/README.md

 console.log(v);
 console.log(vv);

-// prints all the functions
+// prints all the functions in lomath
 // console.log(_.functions(_));